 - Line sheet pan.
 For easy cleanup.
 Foil or parchment paper both work.

-What kind of Miso paste should I use?
+What kind of skewers should I use?

 In general, lighter-colored Miso paste (White, Shiro) results in a mild miso flavor; darker-colored Miso paste (Brown Rice, Red) results in a stronger, more intense miso flavor.

-What’s a good substitute for Mirin?
+What’s a non-alcoholic substitute for Mirin?

 If you don’t consume alcohol, I suggest subbing with rice vinegar.
 The final flavor profile will be slightly more tangy but it won’t be overwhelmingly so.